Elections To Replace Some Trump Cabinet Picks Looking Tighter Than Anticipated

 Ultimately, the GOP primary is shaping up to be a contest about who's the most conservative, and don't expect to see candidates shirk away from Trump as they play up their praise of Mulvaney.
 Whoever wins the nomination will be the heavy favorite come June.

-Democrats haven't held the seat since John Spratt, the then-Budget Committee chairman, was defeated by Mulvaney in 2010, and the seat's only gotten more Republican since then, voting for Trump by almost 20 points.
+Democrats haven't held the seat since John Spratt, the then-Budget Committee chairman, was defeated by Mulvaney in 2010, and the seat has only gotten more Republican since then, voting for Trump by almost 20 points.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.